-Please join WCNY for a luncheon and lively panel discussion as the experts weigh in on how the recent changes to the Tax Cuts and Jobs Act will impact aspects of charitable giving.
-We’ll also share what you can do now to prepare for these changes, by presenting giving strategies that work well under the new code.
+The experts weighed in on how the recent changes to the Tax Cuts and Jobs Act will impact aspects of charitable giving.
+They shared valuable information about what you can do now to prepare for these changes, and presented giving strategies that work well under the new code.

 Peter Dunn has more than 20 years of experience in the community foundation field working to support the growth and impact of the philanthropic sector.
 In 2008, Peter became the third President and CEO of the Central New York Community Foundation in Syracuse, NY.
 The oldest and largest philanthropic foundation in the Central New York region, the Community Foundation currently administers more than 700 component charitable funds with a collective value of more than $230 million.
 In its most recent fiscal year, the Community Foundation distributed more than $14 million in grants and support for local leadership initiatives and nonprofit capacity building efforts.
 The Community Foundation has distributed more than $170 million to local charities since its inception.